spyysalo/bionlp_st_2011_supporting/README.md

 ### Invocation ###

+This section covers the procedure which to use to generate the pre-processed data.

 #### Licensing Restrictions and You ####

 During the first invocation of the makefile you will be prompted to manually